williampan22/stock_trading_brokerage_app/README.md

 ## Technologies Used
 * Python, Javascript, HTML, Bootstrap CSS
-* Flask (web framework for Python)
+* Flask
 * Flask Session - Managing Users Login Session (redirects user to login/register page if not logged in)
-* SQL Database (SQLAlchemy Library) - Stores User Data, Trade History, Portfolio
+* SQL Database - Stores User Data, Trade History, Portfolio
 * TwelveData Stock API - Fetches Stock Price & Quotes Data
 * Git, Github
-* Matplotlit, Pandas, Datetime, Werkzeug Security
+* Matplotlit, Pandas, Datetime, bcrypt (for hashing passwords)

 ## Description
 I created an imitation of a stock brokerage app where users can trade stocks and manage their portfolio.
 There are the following pages and respective actions: